textalign/TAN-2018/processors/README.md

 Processors may be placed here.
-The default processor is Saxon HE, version 9.9.1.7.
+The default processor is Saxon HE.